2020 United States Senate election in South Carolina: Fundraising

 In the first quarter of 2020, Harrison outraised Graham, $7.3 million to $5.5 million, but Graham had the lead in cash on hand, with $12 million compared with Harrison's $8 million.

-In the third quarter of 2020, Harrison raised $57 million, the largest quarterly total by a U.S. Senate candidate ever, breaking Beto O'Rourke's record in the 2018 Texas election.
-He has also raised the most ever by a U.S. Senate candidate, beating another of O'Rourke's records.
+In the third quarter of 2020, Harrison raised $57 million, the largest quarterly total by a US Senate candidate ever, breaking Beto O'Rourke's record in the 2018 Texas election.
+He had also raised the most ever by a US Senate candidate, beating another of O'Rourke's records.